CaptainChainsaw/soperjs/README.md

 # Soper.js

-Soper.js is a simple JavaScript framework/library that reads the contents of an unordered list and randomly places one of the values in the content of another html element, the demo uses a div element.
+Soper.js is a simple JavaScript framework/library that reads the contents of an unordered list and randomly places one of the values in the content of another html element (the demo uses a div element) and refreshes the content with the time delay passed to it.
 The demo uses famous quotes as content.

 [Check out the demo]